 Learning Aligned Employment.
-The proposal includes \$1 billion in one-time non-Proposition 98 General Funds, split evenly between fiscal years 2021-22 and 2022-23, to create an endowment for which the returns would be provided to the public higher education segments based on their share of resident undergraduate students receiving Pell grants.
-The segments would be expected to collaborate with employers and use the funding to support underrepresented students in finding employment and work-based learning opportunities in their field of study.
+The proposal includes \$1 billion in one-time non-Proposition 98 General Funds, split evenly between fiscal years 2021-22 and 2022-23, to create an endowment for which the returns would be provided to public higher education institutions.
+Colleges and universities would be expected to collaborate with employers and use the funding to support underrepresented students in finding employment and work-based learning opportunities in their field of study.